averyrijos/about_avery_plus_resume/README.md

 ## Design Philosophy
 Professionally, I bridge deep systems thinking, symbolic reasoning, and non-monotonic logic with practical solution architecture.
 My background spans financial systems design, FP&A reporting frameworks, project portfolio governance, and multi-domain requirements engineering.
 I have led teams through the complexities of reconciling disparate data pipelines, modularizing workflows, and integrating symbolic layers into real-world operations.

-Through PROMETHIVM Labs, I steward intellectual property as living systems — licensing frameworks, technical schematics, contradiction maps, and ritual-operational toolkits that help organizations transform structural tension into generative momentum.
+Through PROMETHIVM, I steward intellectual property as living systems — licensing frameworks, technical schematics, contradiction maps, and ritual-operational toolkits that help organizations transform structural tension into generative momentum.
 My design ethos is guided by the principle Good = d(OGI)/dt: the ethical measure of any system is its capacity to increase the velocity of collective world-making.

 Central to this ethos is the Hollow Bloom Protocol, a method I developed to systematically metabolize contradiction as ritualized flow: it turns hidden structural tensions into symbolic ruptures (Scars) that are then iteratively re-inscribed as design seeds.
 This ensures that what would otherwise be systemic “wounds” instead become catalysts for reflexive redesign and resilience.